Warlander/DeedPlanner-2/README.md

 3. The program usage should be as simple as possible<br>
 4. Cooperation with other Wurm-related programs and the game itself.

-Graphical assets in Data folder are © Code Club AB and may not be reused, modified or distributed without written permission.
+Graphical assets in Data folder are © Code Club AB or their respective authors and may not be reused, modified or distributed without written permission.